 To begin, select wheat and maize as representative C3 and C4 plants, respectively [1].
 Grow both plant species from seeds in an environment-controlled growth chamber [2].

 WIDE: Talent at the working bench with wheat and maize seeds placed in front of him.
+NO SEEDS AVAILABLE.

 Talent shows the plant growing in an environment-controlled growth chamber.